Color

 Don’t use black as a primary color application

 Considering accessibility needs is a paramount part of the LiveRamp design system, color included.
 Below are swatch guides to consider when designing for color vision deficiency.
-For contrast guidelines when using type, see the Typography guideline page.
 The below are conversions for Color Vision Deficiency.

 No Changes